Introduction

 When deciding how hard an MBA will be for you, it’s worth examining what courses you will take or those you would like to take.
 Some potentially more challenging classes you will encounter will be in areas like accounting and economics, management communications, capstone courses, or practical projects.

 Students may underestimate “the extent to which numbers, mathematics and statistics will be heavily involved” in classes surrounding accounting and economics.
 Students may face many advanced concepts in these areas of study like regression analysis and managerial economics.
-If you are a highly analytical person with a penchant for challenging mathematics, these classes may not be that difficult for you.

 In contrast, those without a super-strong math foundation may find getting an MBA hard if these are the focused areas of study.